davidstump/SwiftPhoenixClient/README.md

 Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.2.

+## Thanks

+Many many thanks to [Daniel Rees](https://github.com/dsrees) for his many contributions and continued maintenance of this project!

 ## License

 SwiftPhoenixClient is available under the MIT license.
 See the LICENSE file for more info.